Truth and Reconciliation: 5 Years Later

 At Toronto Public Library, we created an Indigenous Initiatives Strategy (PDF) in 2017.
 This strategy responds to the TRC Final Report, and will continue to guide us in building meaningful relationships with Indigenous communities.
 Part of this strategy includes the creation of our Indigenous Advisory Council.
 We have also integrated better service to Indigenous communities throughout our new Strategic Plan for 2021 - 2025.

 We are sharing some books in our collection that talk about the Truth and Reconciliation from 2016 to 2020.
 We are also sharing stories from Indian Residential School Survivors.
+Please note, when the author is Indigenous, their nation is next to their name in brackets.

 Residential School Experiences